What Is Dot and Dab?

 How To Dot & Dab Insulated Plasterboard

 Installing insulated plasterboard is a simple process and requires no specialist methods.
 Simply raise the board and hold it against the wall, ensuring all edges are straight and level.
-Once you have applied the adhesive, press the plasterboard onto the wall and hold it firmly until you are sure it is attached.
-If you have any concerns about the plasterboard being straight and level, a featherhead tool can be used to ensure a smooth surface, as its edges are straight by design.
+After you apply the adhesive, press the plasterboard onto the wall and hold it firmly until you’re sure it has attached.
+If you have concerns about the plasterboard being straight and level, use a featherhead tool to ensure a smooth surface.Â

 Dot & Dab Equipment Essentials: